callmeks/intentAtk/README.md

 ## Flag 13

-- change the search url to `hex://flag?action=give-me`
+- change the search url to `hex://flag?action=give-me` (need to use chrome)
+- i create a flag 13 button that could work as intented

 ## Flag 14